 - Maximum Contaminant Level (MCL) The "Maximum Allowed" (MCL) is the highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - Maximum Contaminant Level Goal (MCLG) The "Goal" (MCLG) is the level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety. - Action Level (AL) The concentrations of a contaminant, which, if exceeded, triggers treatment or other requirements, which a water system must follow. - Micrograms per liter (ug/L) parts of contaminant per billion parts of water. - Parts per million (ppm) milligrams per liter of water. - Pico curies per liter (pCi/l) a measure of radioactivity. - Nephelometric Turbidity Unit (NTU) Turbidity is a measure of the cloudiness of the water.
-We monitor it because it is a good indicator for our treatment dosing - Positive samples/month Number of samples taken monthly that were found to be positive. - N/A Not applicable. - ND Not detected. - Maximum residual disinfectant level (MRDL), The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
+We monitor it because it is a good indicator for our treatment dosing - Positive samples/month Number of samples taken monthly that were found to be positive. - N/A Not applicable. - Maximum residual disinfectant level (MRDL), The highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants - Treatment Technique (TT): A required process intended to reduce the level of a contaminant in drinking water - Maximum residual disinfection level goal (MRDLG).
+The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - 90th Percentile- Compliance with the lead and copper action levels is based on the 90th percentile lead and copper levels.
+This means that the concentration of lead and copper must be less than or equal to the action level in at least 90% of the samples collected. - MPL State Assigned Maximum Permissible Level - Variances and Exemptions Variances and Exemptions: State or EPA permission not to meet an MCL or a treatment technique under certain conditions. - MNR: Monitored Not Regulated